jmix-edu/2024-06-Deployment-basic/README.md

 - Liquibase changelogs for init and fill data model - 3 Users, 2 Projects with 3 Tasks in each (6 Tasks in total)

 Project may be used as a basic Flow project for all trainings (almost all at least)

+This particular version is prepared for Deployment basic training theme